telerik/maui-docs/controls/datepicker/picker-mode.md

 # .NET MAUI DatePicker Modes

-The DatePicker for .NET MAUI provides a popup and a drop-down picker mode.
+The DatePicker for .NET MAUI provides a popup and a drop-down picker mode for picking a value from the selector.

-## Popup Picker Mode
+## Picker Mode

+Use the `PickerMode` (enum of type `Telerik.Maui.Controls.PickerMode`) property to specify which UI to open for selecting a value from the picker selector.
+The options are:

-To set the popup picker mode of the DatePicker, use the `PickerMode` property of the `Telerik.Maui.Controls.PickerMode` type and configure it to `Popup`. `Popup` shows the UI for picking a date inside a popup and is the default value for mobile (Android and iOS).
+* `Popup`&mdash;Shows the UI for picking a date inside a popup.
+It's the default value for mobile (Android and iOS);
+* `DropDown`&mdash;Opens the UI for picking a date inside a drop-down.
+It's the default value for Desktop (Windows, macOS);

-The following example shows how to set the `PickerMode` to `Popup`:
+Here is a sample of `PickerMode` set to `Popup`:

 ```XAML
 <telerik:RadDatePicker Date="2020,05,15"